-"It is better for you to enter life maimed or two feet and be thrown into eternal fire.
-And if your eye causes you to sin, gouge it out and throw it away.
-It is better for you to enter life with one eye than to have two eyes and be thrown into the fire of hell."The phrase "enter life" comes from εἰσελθεῖν and ζωὴν - meaning "to go out or come in: to enter" and "life - the state of one who is possessed of vitality or is animate; every living soul" respectively.
+What does 'enter life' mean?The phrase "enter life" comes from εἰσελθεῖν and ζωὴν - meaning "to go out or come in: to enter" and "life - the state of one who is possessed of vitality or is animate; every living soul" respectively.

 This means that Jesus is speaking of spiritual life - not physical life here.
 He is speaking of life as the spirit-person within becoming fulfilled.
-This again relates to the fact that each of us is not the temporary physical body.
+This again relates to the fact that each of us is not the physical body.
 And because we are not these physical bodies, we can only be fulfilled spiritually - not by the temporary forms and things of the physical world.